Zettlr/zettlr-docs/docs/academic/citations.md

 # Citing with Zettlr

 Starting with version `1.0.0`, it's possible to cite sources directly using Zettlr.
-This feature makes writing academic papers a lot easier than in the past, because you don't need to circumvent the Zettlr export function to actually cite academic papers anymore, but use it directly!
+This feature makes writing academic papers a lot easier than in the past, because you don't need to circumvent the Zettlr export function to actually cite academic papers anymore!

 Citing in Zettlr is done using `citeproc-js`, a library that works exactly like, for instance, pandoc's citeproc-engine, or Zotero.
 So what you will be seeing in Zettlr matches what Zotero's Word or LibreOffice plugins generate.
-Zettlr's citation engine is composed of three components: A CSL JSON library which contains all items that can be cited, optionally a CSL Stylesheet which can alter Zettlr's default citation style (which is the [American Psychological Association's 6th edition](https://www.apastyle.org/manual/index), short: APA), and a preview engine.
+Zettlr's citation engine is composed of three components: A CSL JSON or BibTex library which contains all items that can be cited, optionally a CSL Stylesheet which can alter Zettlr's default citation style (which is the [American Psychological Association's 6th edition](https://www.apastyle.org/manual/index), short: APA), and a preview engine.
 This guide will help you enable citations and produce beautifully looking files (not just PDF!) that contain correct and consistent citations.

+> Beginning from `1.3.0`, you can also use BibTex libraries to cite.

 ## Enabling Citations in Zettlr

 There are two different engines that belong to the realm of citing: the previews (citations can be previewed just as images or links) and the actual process of generating citations (which happens only on export).
-Both of these functions are triggered by selecting a CSL JSON library that contains references.
+Both of these functions are triggered by selecting a citation library that contains references.
 Without such a library, Zettlr will still "preview" citations (so that you can see what will trigger pandoc's citeproc), but Zettlr won't replace the citation's contents with a generated citation.
 Also, if you do not specify such a library, Zettlr will _not_ run Pandoc with its citeproc-engine, and therefore will not parse the citations.

 So the first step is to create such a file.
 Zotero is the recommended application for managing your library, so this tutorial will assume you use Zotero.
 If you use another program, please check out how to export from your software to the CSL JSON format.

+> If you use Mendeley, Citavi, or any other references management software that does not export to CSL JSON, you can simply use BibTex-files.
+They will work the same way as CSL JSON files.

 ### Step 1: Install BetterBibTex